-- 47. Higher education providers must continue to meet the OfS's condition of registration related to financial viability and sustainability (condition D). - 48.
-Higher education providers must also submit the Transparent Approach to Costing (TRAC) returns as required11.
-Where these are submitted to the OfS, the OfS will share the TRAC returns with UKRI. - 49.
-The primary responsibility for assessing the affordability of, and risks around, financial commitments rests with higher education providers' governing bodies.
+- 50. The primary responsibility for assessing the affordability of, and risks around, financial commitments rests with higher education providers' governing bodies.
 A provider should determine the level of its financial commitments that are both affordable and consistent with its financial strategy.
 As part of ensuring its long-term viability, a higher education provider should know the full cost of its activities and use this information in making decisions.
 If it does not seek to recover the full cost, this should be the result of a clear policy set by the governing body and included in the financial strategy and should not put the higher education provider in financial difficulty.
-We do not expect public funds to subsidise non-public activities. - 50.
+We do not expect public funds to subsidise non-public activities. - 51.
 Higher education providers should manage their estate in a sustainable way, in line with an estates strategy.